Language: EN

 • After using the allocated memory, it is freed with delete

-• nullptr is assigned to the pointer to prevent it from pointing to an invalid memory address.
+• nullptr is assigned to the pointer to prevent it from pointing to an address that is no longer valid.

 Freeing Dynamic Arrays